 Sara Bernardini

-I am a professor of Artificial Intelligence in the Department of Computer Science at Royal Holloway University of London.
+Sara is a professor of Artificial Intelligence in the Department of Computer Science at the University of Oxford and a Tutorial Fellow in Computer Science at Mansfield’s College.

 Publications

-My research has been regularly published in top-ranked AI and robotics journals and conferences, for example, Artificial Intelligence Journal (AIJ), Journal of Artificial Intelligence Research (JAIR), and IEEE Robotics and Automation Letters.
+My research has been regularly published in top-ranked AI and robotics journals, for example, the Artificial Intelligence Journal, the Journal of Artificial Intelligence Research, and IEEE Robotics and Automation Letters, and conferences, such as AAAI, IJCAI, AAMAS, ICAPS and KR.
 My paper "Through the Lens of Sequence Submodularity" received the ICAPS-2020 Best Paper Honorable Mention Award.

 Projects